 Our doctors at Vision Specialists of Michigan have made pioneering discoveries into the diagnosis and treatment of Binocular Vision Dysfunction.
 People suffering from these conditions have a small amount of vision misalignment not found on a routine eye exam.
 Their body corrects the misalignment by

 While the body is doing the best it can to fix the eye misalignment, this approach causes a lot of problems.
 There has to be a better way to get the image onto the fovia without needing to reposition the eye.
 And there is!

-stopping the overuse and strain of the eye muscles.
-This results in a marked reduction or even elimination of the symptoms of Binocular Vision Dysfunction.
+stopping the overuse and strain of the eye muscles, causing the symptoms of Binocular Vision Dysfunction.